PhoenixTales/wiki.gothicarchive.org/characters.md

 ## The Uncaught
 - one of _The Rogues Of New Camp_
 - German: `der Unerwischte`
-- `Guild Teacher & Contractor; often requires students to bring him things to pay for his teaching` (design doc `NPCs per Guild`)
+- `Guild teacher & mission giver; often requires students to bring him things to pay for his teaching` (design doc `NPCs per Guild`)

 ## The Wanderer
 - German: `der Wanderer`